-The Vermont State Police provide law enforcement for Ripton and the Bread Loaf campus.
+The Vermont State Police provide law enforcement for Ripton, VT and the Bread Loaf campus.
 They will respond to the Bread Loaf campus for any police emergency and can be reached by calling 911 from any phone.
-The Department of Public Safety has a good working relationship with the Vermont State Police, but the two do not have a memorandum of understanding.
+The Department of Public Safety has a good working relationship with the Vermont State Police, but the two do not have a memorandum of understanding for the Bread Loaf campus.